Jimin624/Jimin624.github.io/index.md

 I am also an Instructional Technology Fellow for the College of Education and Human Development.
 I, as a part of the Digial Education and Innoavation team, assist instructors in developing courses that encourage student engagement and maximize learning experiences.
 Please visit our [website](https://academics.cehd.umn.edu/digital-education/) if you like to know about what we do.

-If you have any questions, please send me an email!
+Please email me anytime if you have any questions!